michaelyatco/choredoor/ChoreDoor4.md

 Let's build a Milestone Project utilizing all the HTML, CSS, and JavaScript concepts covered in the previous modules of your **Web Development Path**!

 ###Project Overview
 Your mission is to construct a single-page website that plays a fully-functional game.
-You will see how HTML, CSS, and JavaScript interact harmoniously to produce a dynamic website and hopefully, you'll have fun along the way!
+You will see how **HTML**, **CSS**, and **JavaScript** interact harmoniously to produce a dynamic website and hopefully, you'll have fun along the way!

 ### 4. Let's Make This ACT Like a Game! - Part I

-1. [ ] Your game looks like a game thanks to your HTML & CSS skills, but what good is a game if we always know where the ChoreBot is hiding?
-Time to put JavaScript to work again and randomly generate the door that hides the ChoreBot!
+1. [ ] Your game looks like a game thanks to your **HTML** & **CSS** skills, but what good is a game if we always know where the ChoreBot is hiding?
+Time to put **JavaScript** to work again and randomly generate the door that hides the ChoreBot!
 Beneath your global variables, create a `randomChoreDoorGenerator()` function using arrow syntax.

     >Hint - the format for arrow function syntax is: